andrersp/test_magalu_golang/README.md

+### Default Data
+Default email to use admin painel is: admin@admin.com

 ### Installation

 Instructions on how to install the project.
 This might include downloading from a package manager, cloning the repository, or other setup steps.